AdamLauz/counterpoint-generator-lstm/README.md

 LSTM (Long Short-Term Memory) [[2]](#2) model is trained on sequences of cantus firmus and counter point melodies.

 ## Data
-Dataset for training the LSTM model is from http://www.mscorelib.com.
+MusicXML Dataset for training the LSTM model is from http://www.mscorelib.com.
 Sample of about 100 Bach's pieces are included in this project.

 ## References